helidon-io/helidon/docs/mp/lra.md

 [<sub>javadoc</sub>][sub-javadoc-sub-4]

-Method annotated with @Leave called with LRA context(with header [LRA_HTTP_CONTEXT_HEADER][lra-http-context-header]) informs [coordinator][coordinator] that current participant is leaving the LRA.
+Method annotated with @Leave called with LRA context(with header [LRA_HTTP_CONTEXT_HEADER][lra-http-context]) informs [coordinator](#coordinator) that current participant is leaving the LRA.
 Method body is executed after leave signal is sent.
 As a result, participant methods complete and compensate won’t be called when the particular LRA ends.

-- Header [LRA_HTTP_CONTEXT_HEADER][lra-http-context-header] - ID of the LRA transaction
+- Header [LRA_HTTP_CONTEXT_HEADER][lra-http-context] - ID of the LRA transaction

 ```java
 @PUT